nikhithn/Actually/README.md

 ## How it works

 This chrome extension works by accessing your current tab.
-On load of the DOM injects some javascript into the webpage.
-The javascript walks through the nodes in the document body.
-For all text nodes, it replaces occurences of 401 Unauthorized error messages with 401 Unauthenticated using a javascript replace.
+On load of the DOM, the extension injects some javascript into the webpage.
+The javascript walks through the nodes in the document body, and for all text nodes, it replaces occurences of 401 Unauthorized error messages with 401 Unauthenticated using a javascript replace.

 It currently supports messages from Tomcat, HTTPD, Nginx and Felix, though other commonly used servers will likely have similar messages that the replace rules will apply to.